Personal tools

 Although both types of computing systems can store data, as a physical unit, only a data center can store servers and other equipment.
 As such, cloud service providers use data centers to house cloud services and cloud-based resources.

 For cloud-hosting purposes, vendors also often own multiple data centers in several geographic locations to safeguard data availability during outages and other data center failures.
 When your data is stored on cloud servers, it automatically gets fragmented and duplicated across various locations for secure storage.
-In case there are any failures, your cloud services provider will make sure that there is a backup of your backup as well!

 - On-Demand Computing in Cloud Computing